nevarok/NevarokML/README.md

 - [GitHub Repository][github]
 - [Documentation][NevarokML]

-Welcome to [NevarokML], the advanced plugin that brings the power of machine learning to [Unreal Engine].
-NevarokML allows you to seamlessly train machine learning models right from within the Unreal Engine environment using [stable-baselines3].
+Welcome to [NevarokML], the advanced plugin that brings the power of reinforcement learning to [Unreal Engine].
+NevarokML allows you to seamlessly train reinforcement learning models right from within the Unreal Engine environment using [stable-baselines3].

 With NevarokML, you have access to a wide range of supported algorithms, including PPO, A2C, DDPG, DQN, SAC, and TD3, enabling you to choose the one that best suits your needs.
-The plugin also supports multi-agent training and multi-environment training, offering flexibility and scalability in your machine learning endeavors.
+The plugin also supports multi-agent training and multi-environment training, offering flexibility and scalability in your machine-learning endeavors.

 Train your models using NevarokML using either C++ or Blueprints, providing developers with the freedom to utilize their preferred programming approach.
 Whether you're an experienced coder or a visual scripting enthusiast, NevarokML supports